Aju Varghese

-Aju Kurian Varghese (born 11 January 1985), better known as Aju Varghese, is an Indian actor, producer and singer who appears in Malayalam cinema.
+Aju Kurian Varghese (born 11 January 1985) is an Indian actor, producer and singer who appears in Malayalam cinema.
 He made his debut in 2010 in Malarvadi Arts Club, directed by his collegemate Vineeth Sreenivasan.
-In a career spanning over a decade, he has acted in more than 150 Malayalam films.
-He owns a production company named Funtastic Films along with actor Dhyan Sreenivasan and producer Visakh Subramaniam.
+He has acted in more than 160 films in a career spanning over a decade.
+He has been critically acclaimed for his comedic role in many films.
+He owns a production and distribution company named Funtastic Films along with actor Dhyan Sreenivasan and producer Visakh Subramaniam.

-Personal life and career
+Early life

-He has a younger sister Anju.
-Aju is married to Augustina since 24 February 2014.
-They have twins: a girl named Juana and a boy named Evan born on 28 October 2014.
-They later had a second set of twins - Jake and Luke - on 30 September 2016.

-Aju attended Rajagiri High School, Kalamasserry and later Bhavans Adarsha Vidhyalaya, Ernakulam.
-He did his Bachelor's in Electronics and Communication Engineering from KCG College of Technology, Chennai.
-He worked in HSBC in Human Resources, Chennai.
-It was during that time he was called by Vineeth Sreenivasan, his college friend, to play one of the lead roles in his directorial debut Malarvadi Arts Club, and later in Thattathin Marayathu.
-In the meantime, he was part of Sevenes (2011) by veteran director Joshiy and Mayamohini.
+Aju was born at Thiruvalla in the Pathanamthitta district of Kerala to P. K. Varghese and Celin Susan Eason.
+He has a younger sister named Anju Susan Varghese.
+He studied at Rajagiri High School in Kalamasserry and at Bhavan's Adarsha Vidyalaya in Kakkanad.
+He then did his B.Tech. degree in Electronics and Communication Engineering from KCG College of Technology, Chennai.
+Later, he worked at Sutherland Global Services & HSBC in its HR department in Chennai.

+It was during that time he was called by Vineeth Sreenivasan, his college friend, to play one of the lead roles in his directorial debut, Malarvadi Arts Club, and later in Thattathin Marayathu.
+In the meantime, he was part of Sevenes (2011) by veteran director Joshiy.
 Since then, he has acted in notable films, such as Thattathin Marayathu, Oru Vadakkan Selfie, Kili Poyi, Zachariyayude Garbhinikal, Ohm Shanthi Oshaana, Punyalan Agarbattis, Vellimoonga, Ormayundo Ee Mukham, Kunjiramayanam, Su..
 Su...
-Sudhi Vathmeekam, Two Countries, Adi Kapyare Kootamani, Oppam, Kodathi Samaksham Balan Vakeel, Love Action Drama and Swargam.
+Sudhi Vathmeekam, Two Countries, Adi Kapyare Kootamani, Oppam, Kodathi Samaksham Balan Vakeel, Love Action Drama, Sarvam Maaya, Vaazha 2, Aadu series and Swargam.

+Aju married Augustina on 24 February 2014.
+The couple had twins, a girl named Juana and a boy named Evan, born on 28 October 2014.
+They later had a second set of twins: boys named Jake and Luke, born on 30 September 2016.